layrjs/layr/docs/getting-started/hello-world.md

 We've installed:

 - `@liaison/component` that provides the [`Component`](https://liaison.dev/docs/v1/reference/component) class, which can be conceptualized as the basic JavaScript [`Object`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object) class, but with superpowers.
-- `@liaison/component-http-server` that provides the [`ComponentHTTPServer`](https://liaison.dev/docs/v1/reference/component-http-server) class, which allows us to serve a `Component` class over HTTP.
+- `@liaison/component-http-server` that provides the [`ComponentHTTPServer`](https://liaison.dev/docs/v1/reference/component-http-server) class, which allows to serve a `Component` class over HTTP.

 Now, let's write some actual code.
 With your favorite code editor, create a file named <!-- <if language="js"> -->`backend.js`<!-- </if> --><!-- <if language="ts"> -->`backend.ts`<!-- </if> --> in an `src` directory, and write the following code: